dev-ev/gag-search-dashboard/lib-generator/readme.txt

-The tab delimited files are a human-readable starting point for library generations, tab files contain the following columns:
+The tab delimited files are a human-readable starting point for library generation, tab files contain the following columns:
 1) unique name of the glycan
 2) number of sulfates